Jubilee Queen on ‘sparkling’ form as she celebrates Platinum milestone

 The guests were seated around tables waiting for a tea to be served but stood up respectfully to chat to the Queen.

-She cut a cake decorated with the Jubilee emblem to begin her Platinum year.
+She cut an iced Victoria sponge cake decorated with the Jubilee emblem to begin her Platinum year.

+Lady Dannatt, the Lord-Lieutenant of Norfolk, told the Queen the cake was turned upside for the benefit of the press photographs, and the monarch quipped to laughter: “I don’t matter?”

+When it came to cutting the large cake, the Queen, thinking aloud, said: “I’ll put the knife in, see if it works.”

 Among the guests were members of the Sandringham branch of the Women’s Institute, Sandringham Estate pensioners and representatives from two local charities West Norfolk Befriending and Little Discoverers.